Abercrombie & Fitch: Headquarters

-The company's headquarters (aka "The Home Office") is located outside Columbus, Ohio in New Albany, Ohio (a wealthy community planned and built by L Brands founder Leslie "Les" Wexner).
+The company's headquarters (a.k.a.
+"The Home Office") is located outside Columbus, Ohio in New Albany, Ohio, a small farm town that expanded into a wealthy community planned and developed by L Brands founder Les Wexner.
 The Home Office was designed as a campus and internally referred to as such, sitting on 350-acres and consisting of 11 two-story buildings (some connected by skybridge).
 The company's two merchandise distribution centers (1 million square feet each) are located on campus to help ensure brand protection.
 Also on campus are model stores, one for each of the company's brands, where store layouts, merchandising and atmosphere are developed and tested.
 In January 2017, A&F announced it was terminating 150 Home Office employees.

-The company also has a European office in Mendrisio, Switzerland.
+The company also has a EMEA Home Office in London and a APAC Home Office in Shanghai.